Citizen's Guide to Colorado Auto Collision Coverage

 - The owner assumes the insurer owes a replacement vehicle instead of the policy measure of value.

-- The comparable-vehicle report is accepted without checking equipment, condition, mileage, and local market realities.
+- The comparable-vehicle report is accepted without checking equipment, trim, condition, mileage, and local market realities.

-- The total-loss decision is accepted before checking repair feasibility and supplements.
+- The total-loss decision is accepted before checking repair feasibility, teardown results, and supplements.

-- Deductible or betterment positions are accepted without a written explanation.
+- Deductible, betterment, or prior-damage positions are accepted without a written explanation.

 - Salvage and title consequences are agreed to before the owner understands them.